OpenTelemetry GenAI Semantic Conventions: Instrument LLM Apps

 The ML Monitoring Metrics Taxonomy: Drift, Data Quality, and Model Decay

-A reference taxonomy of the signals that actually tell you a production ML system is failing — input drift, prediction drift, concept drift, data quality, and performance decay — and which open-source tool computes each one.
+A reference taxonomy of the signals that actually tell you a production ML system is failing — input drift, prediction drift, concept drift, data quality

 LLM Testing: A Guide to Evals, Metrics, and Production Monitoring